Drag Overlay

 The zIndex

-prop sets the of the drag overlay.
+prop sets the z-order of the drag overlay.
 The default value is 999

 for compatibility reasons, but we highly recommend you use a lower value.